 Bookcase: Bookcase beds include built-in shelves and other storage spaces, making them great for compact spaces.

 Canopy: The is the sister of the four-poster bed style.
 Canopy beds have tall posts with crossbeams that connect at the top.
 They can be outfitted with curtains for more privacy, adding a romantic look to the bed style.
-Canopy beds are typically very tall and will look best in rooms with high ceilings.
+Canopy beds are typically very tall and will look best in rooms with high ceilings and are one of our staff’s best bed styles.

 Four-Poster: Four-poster beds include decorative posts that rise up from each corner of the bed frame.
 The posts vary in height with some protruding only a couple inches above the mattress and others extending to almost to the ceiling.
 The posts may look rustic and ornate, or offer a more simple design.